 - Investing through Acorns means you are investing predominantly in exchange-traded funds (ETFs) which means you’ll instantly have a pretty diversified portfolio without needing to think about individual trades.

 - There are no fees that you pay per trade.
-They charge a $1 fee on accounts worth up to $1,000,000, which is especially cheap.
+You are charged a $1 a month maintenance fee for a simple investment account, $2 per month to add an IRA, and $3 a month to add on a debit card.
 Plus, college students with a valid .edu email address pay NO FEES for 4 years from registration, which means you have 4 years to grow your money for free.

 - There is no minimum account balance or minimum investment necessary, making this a great tool for college students who have a tight budget.
 You can invest as little as $5 at a time.
 Other investment apps usually require a minimum opening investment that can be hundreds or thousands of dollars.